PhungDucKien/excelium/slate/source/includes/_web_api.md

 --------- | -----------
 text | the value to match with the result

-## Verify Body Text Contain
+## Verify Body Text Match

-Verifies that the entire text of the page contains the given value.
+Verifies that the entire text of the page matches the given value.
 When the verify fails, the test will continue execution, logging the failure.

 ### Usage

 `
-verifyBodyTextContain(text)
+verifyBodyTextMatch(text)
 `

 ### Parameters